Akshay5651/Akshay5651/README.md

 > **Learning Journey:** Diving into Aspnet Core MVC, Advanced JS, React, GitHub, and more.
 I believe in the power of continuous improvement and expanding my skill set.

-> **Ask Me About:** Bootstrap, React, JavaScript, HTML, GitHub, ASPNET Core, and beyond.
+> **Ask Me About** Bootstrap, React, JavaScript, HTML, GitHub, ASPNET Core, and beyond.
 You can start a conversation [here](https://github.com/Akshay5651/Akshay5651/issues).

 > **Life Principles:** I adhere to three guiding principles: Truth, Love, and Compassion.
 These values drive me both personally and professionally.